Street Services Division

 - Snow and ice control

 The Roads and Streets Maintenance program strives to maintain safe road surfaces for vehicular and pedestrian traffic by ensuring adequate pavement markings.
 One third of all school crosswalks and stop bar pavement markings are repaired or replaced every year.
 Traffic control lines are painted and athletic courts are taped throughout the City.

 Street sweeping of all paved road surfaces occurs at least 4 times per year on 395 miles of major, local, and county roads.
 This activity is responsible for road patching and shoulder grading to maintain safe roads.

 Supplementary Roadside Maintenance Program

 The Supplementary Roadside Maintenance program provides a safe, well-maintained roadside environment.
-Cutting of weeds and tall grass along all roadsides, ditches, and medians is done 5 times per year.
-Dead leaves are removed from along curbsides throughout the leaf drop season.
+Cutting of weeds and tall grass along all roadsides, ditches, and medians are completed multiple times per year.

 Support activities include the installation of new street signs, maintenance and repair of existing signs, and the installation of informational signs for the municipal sites and 28 developed parks.
 The program also works to detect, remove, and chip diseased trees and stumps.